Go back to all articles

 jmeter example 2

-In jmeter scenario we add a separate thread group and in it – jsr223-sampler.
+In JMeter load test scenario we add a separate thread group and in it – jsr223-sampler.
 Constant timer is added to the thread group and the intensity change is fired by it.
 Base intensity values for each iteration are saved in User Defined Variables.

 jmeter example user defined param